sjentsch/lsjDocs/Ch11/Ch11_tTest_02.rst

 .. [#]
    More seriously, I tend to think the reverse is true.
 I get very suspicious of technical reports that fill their results sections with nothing except the numbers.
-It might just be that I’m an arrogant jerk, but I often feel like an author that makes no attempt to explain and interpret their analysis to the reader either doesn’t understand it themselves, or is being a bit lazy.
+It might just be that I am an arrogant jerk, but I often feel like an author that makes no attempt to explain and interpret their analysis to the reader either does not understand it themselves, or is being a bit lazy.
 Your readers are smart, but not infinitely patient.
-Don’t annoy them if you can help it.
+Do not annoy them if you can help it.

 .. [#]
    A technical comment.
-In the same way that we can weaken the assumptions of the *z*-test so that we’re only talking about the sampling distribution, we *can* weaken the *t*-test assumptions so that we don’t have to assume normality of the population.
-However, for the *t*-test it’s trickier to do this.
+In the same way that we can weaken the assumptions of the *z*-test so that we are only talking about the sampling distribution, we *can* weaken the *t*-test assumptions so that we do not have to assume normality of the population.
+However, for the *t*-test it is trickier to do this.
 As before, we can replace the assumption of population normality with an assumption that the sampling distribution of *X̄* is normal.
-However, remember that we’re also relying on a sample estimate of the standard deviation, and so we also require the sampling distribution of :math:`\hat{\sigma}` to be χ².
+However, remember that we are also relying on a sample estimate of the standard deviation, and so we also require the sampling distribution of :math:`\hat{\sigma}` to be χ².
 That makes things nastier, and this version is rarely used in practice.
 Fortunately, if the population distribution is